 Best Motorhome under 6m?

 We recently hired a Bailey Alliance 59-2 motorhome (5.9m long) and were gobsmacked to experience how spacious it felt.
 We had 4 adults and a dog inside most evenings and it didn't feel cramped at all.
-It only has sleeping room for two, but there was plenty of space for a couple (with or without pets!)
+It only has sleeping room and seatbelts for two, but there was plenty of space for a couple (with or without pets!)

 There are LOADS of other compact motorhomes under 6m.
 It's impossible to list them all, but some popular manufacturers are listed in the section below.